backtracking/bag/README.md

-Bags (aka multisets) for OCaml.
+# Bags (aka multisets) for OCaml.

+A bag is a set where elements may appear multiple times.
+See [https://en.wikipedia.org/wiki/Multiset] for more details.

-See the documentation in [`bag.mli`](https://backtracking.github.io/bag/bag/Bag/index.html)
+The API is documented in [`bag.mli`](https://backtracking.github.io/bag/bag/Bag/index.html)